This post may contain affiliate links. Please read my disclosure policy for more details.

 This scrumptious pizza with peppers is a real treat for any pizza lover!
 It’s crusty, full of flavor, and packed with juicy peppers, soft mozzarella and fresh basil leaves.
 This is truly a terrific vegetarian pizza that smells and tastes amazing.

 Added bonus?
-The pizza dough is super EASY to make in 1 bowl, all you have to do is mix the ingredients with a spoon, no mess and no kneading are required.
+It uses my favorite pizza dough super EASY to make in 1 bowl: all you have to do is mix the ingredients with a spoon, no mess and no kneading are required.

 This pepper pizza recipe is so simple yet irresistible, that my husband and I devoured it as soon as I took all the pictures LOL.
 It’s also a great way to use the colorful bell peppers, especially when they’re in season and less expensive.

 We love peppers because they pack so much flavor, they keep well in the fridge, they’re healthy and so versatile.

 Cook them slowly in olive oil to bring out that delicious sweet flavor.
 Take your time here, it’s worth it.

 Serve this amazing pizza with bell peppers with a drizzle of extra virgin olive oil and plenty of fresh basil leaves.
 And have a great pizza night!

 - Olive oil or extra virgin olive oil